zotoio/serverless-central/packages/sample-kms/README.md

 ```
 const dbPass = await kmsUtils.decrypt(process.env.SLS_CRYPT_DB_PASS);
 ```
-You can use `yarn sls-logs -f sample-lambda` to confirm things are working as expected.
+You can use `yarn sls-logs -f sample-kms` to confirm things are working as expected.

 > Don't log the values you have decrypted.